Rhythmic stability

-Left-hand pizzicato as a practicing technique
+Left-hand pizzicato as a practicing technique (LHP)

 The development of the left-hand pizzicato as a practicing technique (LHP) is one of the more extensive results.
 Erdmute Hohage, the inventor of this practising technique, has also extended it to the use of the right hand and the integration of the whole body.
-This has lead to the booklet Pizzicato World violin and viola, a comprehensive practical book for learning the technique directly, suitable for all levels.
+This has lead to the booklet Pizzicato World violin and viola, a comprehensive practical book for learning the technique directly, suitable for all playing levels.
 In workshops we deepen the technique and also pass on the experience of applying it to specific passages of works.

 Further publications